Benz-Kim/Capstone-project-2/AI_Future_Planner_for_Students.md

 The app frames it as:

-> "This is part of becoming a future engineer."
+> "This is part of becoming a future something."

 ---